IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 # API Gateway
 {: #openwhisk_apigateway}

-API Gateway are out from experimental phase.

-[Web Actions](openwhisk_webactions.html) allows you to invoke an action with HTTP methods other than POST and without the action's authorization API key.

-As a result of user feedback, Web Actions are the programming model chosen to build OpenWhisk actions capable of handling HTTP events.
+OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to Web Actions and providing them with additional features features including HTTP method routing, rate limiting, oauth token validation, API keys, and more.
+The API Gateway acts as a proxy to [Web Actions](openwhisk_webactions.html) and providing them with additional features features including HTTP method routing, security and rate limiting policies, view API usage and response logs, and define API sharing policies.

+Web Actions allows you to invoke an action with HTTP methods other than POST and in a public way without the action's authorization API key.

 For more information on API Gateway feature you can read the [api management documentation](/docs/apis/management/manage_openwhisk_apis.html#manage_openwhisk_apis)

 ## Create APIs from OpenWhisk web actions using your Browser.

-With API management, you can expose an OpenWhisk action as an API.
+With API Gateway, you can expose an OpenWhisk action as an API.
 After you define the API, you can apply security and rate limiting policies, view API usage and response logs, and define API sharing policies.
 In the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement).